 In recent years, these questions have regained interest in the scientific community.
 Several studies examining the interplay between global and specific modes of regulation suggested that global factors play a major role in determining the expression levels of genes 14,20,21.
 In E. coli, this was mechanistically attributed to changes in the pool of RNA polymerase core and sigma factors 22.
 In S. cerevisiae, it was suggested that differences in histone modifications around the replication origins 23 or translation rates 12 across conditions may underlie the same phenomenon.
 Important advancements in understanding this process in E. coli were achieved by coupling measurements of fluorescent reporters to a model of expression built upon the empirical scaling of different cell parameters (such as gene dosage, transcription rate and cell size) with growth rate 21,24–26.
 These studies suggested that the expression of all genes change with growth rate, with different architectures of regulatory networks yielding differences in the direction and magnitude of these changes.

 Despite these advancements, many gaps remain in our understanding of the connection between gene expression and growth rate.
 Importantly, whereas many of these studies depict gene expression as a function of growth rate, other studies suggest that the changes in expression temporally precede the changes in growth rate27.
 In addition, mechanistic insight and models for organisms other than E. coli are currently still missing.
-As such, a need remains for a quantitative model relating gene expression and growth rate which can provide a baseline for the behavior of genes in conditions in which they are not differentially regulated.
+As such, a need remains for a quantitative model relating gene expression and growth rate which can provide a baseline for the behavior of endogenous genes in conditions in which they are not differentially regulated.
 Such a model can provide a basis on top of which different regulatory aspects can be added.
 In this work we review some of the basic notions in the field and, based on their formulations and concepts of “passive” regulation originating from the work of researchers in the Copenhagen school1, suggest a baseline model to quantify the relationship between gene regulation, protein abundance and growth rate.
 We examine this model alongside existing models and recent experimental results.

+Most proteins in S. cerevisiae and E.coli increase in concentration with increasing growth rate

+Starting with the development of 2-D gels, various high-throughput technologies have enabled examination of genome-wide protein concentrations in different conditions.
+Reanalysis of several such datasets, collected for either E. coli or S. cerevisiae in different growth rates, suggests that most proteins increase in concentration with increasing growth rate (Figure 1).

 Decoupling between the intrinsic strengths and final expression levels of genes